rabblerouser/rabblerouser/README.md

 Earlier we used `cage source mount core` to download the source code, and also to tell Cage to switch the 'core' application into source mode.
 If we're not working on core any more, then it's a good idea to switch off source mode, putting our development environment back how it was at the start.
 We should also pull the latest published version of the application.
-After these commands we need to restart the application again for our changes to be applied:
+Then we need to restart the application again for those commands to take effect:

 ```sh
 cage source unmount core